 Production of the four-cylinder Model 30 would continue through 1914 when it was replaced for 1915 by the Type 51 eight-cylinder Cadillac - the first production V-8. by Daniel Vaughan | Dec 2020

 Related Reading : Cadillac Model 30 History

-he Cadillac Model 30 was introduced in 1908 and remained in production until September of 1914.
-When first introduced, the Model Thirty sold for $1400 and available as a three-passenger Roadster, 2-door Demi-Tonneau with seating for four, or a two-door, five passenger Tourer.
+The Cadillac Model 30 was introduced in 1908 and remained in production until September of 1914.
+When first introduced, the Model Thirty sold for %241400 and available as a three-passenger Roadster, 2-door Demi-Tonneau with seating for four, or a two-door, five passenger Tourer.
 The wheelbase was 106-inches and powered by a 226.2 cubic-inch engine with five main bearings.
 There were three forward....
 Continue Reading >>